 “The conclusion of the NMS assessment, regarding the limited extent of the strata bearing the unique biofacies,…”

 The closest thing to this mentioned by the NMS report is given in Part 4 Instance 2: “the horizon is both vertically and laterally restricted“.
 However, as no mention is made where the fossil bed is restricted to, and the NMS did not investigate the extent of the fossil bed, this sentence is unusable to keep Birk Knowes closed.
 In this instance SNH misrepresented the NMS report.
-(Spoiler alert: In 2018 SNH confirmed that they kept Birk Knowes closed on the basis of this sentence, which can be read later.)
+(Spoiler alert: In 2018 SNH confirmed that they kept Birk Knowes closed on the basis of this sentence, which we will get to later.)

-If SNH had a desire for Birk Knowes to be accessible to researchers, they should not have resorted to falsifying and misrepresenting the NMS report’s conclusions.
-They should also not have accepted a bogus report from the NMS.
-Instead, they should have looked at the data contained elsewhere in the report which indicates that the fossil bed at Birk Knowes is anything but “almost totally removed”.
+If SNH had a desire for Birk Knowes to be accessible to researchers, they have a funny way of showing it.
+Apart from falsifying and misrepresenting the NMS report’s conclusions, they accepted a bogus report from the NMS that did not carry out its main stated goal.
+SNH could have looked at the data contained in the report which indicates that the fossil bed at Birk Knowes is anything but “almost totally removed”, yet this was ignored.

 In sum, Birk Knowes has been wrongfully closed since the year 2000.

 Considering that our photographs of the site had caused the SNH CEO to launch an investigation into the closure of Birk Knowes, it became prudent to know who falsified the NMS report’s conclusions.
 We will look into this next.